 Puerto Rico is a self-governing commonwealth of the United States in the Caribbean.

-What Can I Do There?
-One of the highlights of a trip to Puerto Rico is visiting the bioluminescent plankton on beaches in Fajardo and Vieques.
+- What to do: One of the highlights of a trip to Puerto Rico is visiting the bioluminescent plankton on beaches in Fajardo and Vieques.
 Aside from that, pass your days sunbathing on beaches, hiking in the rain-forests, or exploring underwater as part of a snorkeling or diving trip.

 02 of 06

 The US Virgin Islands is an unincorporated organized territory the United States in the Caribbean.